Sustainable methods in modern nutritional analysis

 Dumas for determining the protein content of food and feed

 The Kjeldahl method has long been the most common method for determining the protein content of food, but in recent years the Dumas method has also gained in importance.
 It is based on the combustion of a sample and the subsequent determination of its total nitrogen content and offers a faster and safer alternative to the Kjeldahl method based on "green chemistry".
-This means that no aggressive acids, alkalis or SVHC (Substances of Very High Concern), which are on the candidate list for authorisation under the REACH regulation) are used in the Dumas analysis.
-The analysis per sample only takes about 5 minutes and not several hours as with the Kjeldahl method.
+This means that no aggressive acids, alkalis or SVHC (Substances of Very High Concern), which are on the candidate list for authorisation under the REACH regulation, are used in the Dumas analysis.
+The analysis per sample only takes about 5 minutes and not several hours, as it is the case with the Kjeldahl method.

 Dumas as an internationally recognised method

 The Dumas method has been recognised for more than 25 years and is now validated by a number of international organisations including AOAC, AACC, ISO, AOCS and OIV.
 There are ISO standards for numerous food that use this method for the determination of proteins.
-In addition, Commission Regulation (EC) No 152/2009 states that the Dumas method may be used as a routine method for the analysis of crude protein in feed provided that it gives results comparable to those of the Kjeldahl method.
+In addition, Commission Regulation (EC) No 152/2009 states that the Dumas method may be used for the analysis of crude protein in feed, provided that it produces results comparable to those obtained using the Kjeldahl method.

 NIR for parallel fat, water, protein and BEFFE determination